deecod-dev/Stick_hero_game/ReadME.md

-# Stick Hero Game - Group [58]
+# Stick Hero Game

 ## Group Members
-1. [Dev Utkarsh Pal] - [2022150]
+ [Dev Utkarsh Pal] - [2022150]
-2. [Chahat Ahuja] - [2022138]

 ## Game Summary
-In this project, we have developed a game called "Stick Hero."
+In this project, I developed a game called "Stick Hero."
 The game features a character who traverses between platforms by stretching out a stick.
 The objective is to reach the goal while collecting rewards (cherries) and avoiding falling into the abyss.

 ## Game Mechanics
 - **Stick Extension:** Players can control the stick-hero to move between platforms by extending a stick.